elliotf/mocha-mongoose/README.md

 mocha-mongoose
 ==============

-test helpers for using mongoose with mocha.
+Test helpers for using mongoose with mocha.

 See the example spec (copied below) for more details.